john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

             return 'F'
 ```

 Written like this, these methods would still run.
 But using the `@staticmethod` decorator has some performance improvements.
 Also, when you look at a method with the `@staticmethod` decorator on top, you instantly know a lot about it.
-It will help the next person who looks at your code read and understand what is going on.
+It will help the next person who looks at your code read and understand what is going on more quickly.

 <br/>